Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/healthwatch.md

-4. Notice that we have 3 diego cells which show up under Metric Summary.

-   Their names can be seen under the category for Instance ID.
+4. Take a glance at all of the graphs from this view.

    From this view we can gather high level statistics about how our diego cells are preforming.

-   Let's copy the Instance ID of the diego cell which shows the highest load on CPU and save this for later.

-   Take a glance at all of the graphs from this view.

    #### CPU

    The CPU utilization which is shown is a percentage of the total available memory across all cells/Diego VMs.